Mental Health First Aid Training

 The course will teach you how to apply the ALGEE action plan:

-Please contact our Mental Health Coordinator, Brittney Chapa, to schedule a class:
+Please contact our Mental Health First Aid Coordinator, Brittney Chapa, to schedule a class for your agency or team:

 Brittney Chapa, MHFA Outreach Coordinator